Sampling perspectives on sparse exchangeable graphs

-\begin{thm} Let $G_1, G_2, \dots$ be a uniformly tail regular sequence of simple graphs and let $W$ be some non-random graphon.
-The following are equivalent: \begin{enumerate} \item The sequence converges in stretched cut distance to $W$. \item The sequence is sampling convergent to $W$. \item The graphon process corresponding to the stretched empirical graphon converges to $W$, in the sense that, for all $r\in\NNReals$, $\GPD{W^{G_j,s}}{r} \to \GPD{W}{r}$ weakly as $j \to \infty$. \end{enumerate} \end{thm}
+\begin{theorem} Let $G_1, G_2, \dots$ be a uniformly tail regular sequence of simple graphs and let $W$ be some nonrandom graphon.
+The following are equivalent: \begin{enumerate} \item[1.]
+The sequence converges in stretched cut distance to $W$. \item[2.]
+The sequence is sampling convergent to $W$. \item[3.]
+The graphon process corresponding to the stretched empirical graphon converges to $W$, in the sense that, for all $r\in\Reals_{+}$, $\mathrm{GPD} (W^{G_j,s},r ) \to\mathrm{GPD} (W,r ) $ weakly as $j \to\infty$. \end{enumerate} \end{theorem}